Application for Regular Membership

 Pre-doctoral student applying for Regular Membership for full academic year.

-Admission for Regular Membership is granted on the basis of transcripts, letters of recommendation, and performance on qualifying examinations in ancient Greek, Greek history, and Greek archaeology or literature.
+Admission for Regular Membership is granted on the basis of transcripts, letters of recommendation, and performance on qualifying examinations.
 The application below serves as both the application for admission and for School Fellowships.
 Please note that ASCSA requires that all applicants for Regular Membership submit a fee of $50.
 The payment process will be completed through PayPal.
 Detailed instructions are included on the application form.
 We strongly encourage you to review the sample application below before filling out the online application form.

 • Application fee of $50.
 You will be automatically directed to the PayPal website to make your payment when you submit the online form.
 Payment will be accepted by credit card, e-check, or bank transfer.
 Further instructions are provided on the online application.